Lorenzo Tañada: Political career

-Tañada served as the pre-war and first post-war solicitor general from 1940-1941 and 1945-1947, tasked with the monumental collaboration cases against many prominent figures, where he earned the respect and admiration of many of his peers and countrymen.
+Tañada served as the pre-war and first post-war solicitor general from 1940 to 1941 and 1945 to 1947, tasked with the monumental collaboration cases against many prominent figures, where he earned the respect and admiration of many of his peers and countrymen.

 Tañada was first elected to the Philippine senate in 1947 where he topped the elections, placing 1st among senatorial candidates, the first of his 4 successful senatorial elections.

 Tañada was the chief prosecutor against Japanese collaborators.
-Due to his political reputation, Tañada became a Filipino praised by all sectors of Philippine society, a person honored by both the Communist Party of the Philippines and the Reform the Armed Forces Movement, and a man who was acknowledged as a man of principles even by Benigno Aquino, Sr., grandfather of Pres.
-Benigno Aquino, whom Tañada himself once charged as a "collaborator".
+Due to his political reputation, Tañada became a Filipino praised by all sectors of Philippine society, a person honored by both the Communist Party of the Philippines and the Reform the Armed Forces Movement, and a man who was acknowledged as a man of principles even by those whom Tañada himself once charged as "collaborators".

 He was a petitioner in the landmark Supreme Court case Tañada vs. Tuvera, which declared that unpublished laws (a characteristic of the Presidential Decrees of Marcos) are without effect.

 Tañada was also a longtime opponent of the U.S. role in the Philippines.
-He was the organizer of the Anti-Bases Coalition (ABC) together with lawyer and former senator Jose W. Diokno and also led other groups that rallied public opposition to the presence of American troops in the Philippines.
+He was the organizer of the Anti-Bases Coalition (ABC) together with lawyer and former senator José W. Diokno and also led other groups that rallied public opposition to the presence of American troops in the Philippines.

 Tañada is often called the "grand old man of Philippine politics", due to his reputation as one of the Philippine's foremost nationalists.
-He was a familiar fixture during the Martial law era of Ferdinand Marcos, leading rallies and demonstrations being the founding chairperson of Bagong Alyansang Makabayan.
+He was a familiar fixture during the Martial law era of Ferdinand Marcos, leading rallies and demonstrations.
 Due to his esteem among national democrats, Tañada chaired some national democrats coalitions in his later years to oppose Marcos in the streets.

 After Marcos' opponent, Ninoy Aquino, was assassinated, JAJA was formed with co-leader Diokno, who is called the father of human rights advocacy, which made JAJA the first united front built to stop Marcos.
 Tañada was elected the chair of the alliance.
-However, JAJA could not unite the different competing groups and ideologies, and eventually former members left to form different alliances, with the largest being the Kongreso ng Mamamayang Pilipino (Congress of the Filipino People) or "KOMPIL", of which Tañada served as one of the chief delegates.
+However, JAJA could not unite the different competing groups and ideologies, and eventually former members left to form different alliances, with the largest being Butz Aquino's Kongreso ng Mamamayang Pilipino (Congress of the Filipino People) or "KOMPIL", of which Tañada served as one of the chief delegates.
+In 1985, he became the founding chairperson of Bagong Alyansang Makabayan (Bayan).
+Eventually, Marcos was removed from power and exiled in 1986.

 During Corazon Aquino's presidency, he was a staunch anti-U.S. Bases activist and an anti-nuclear power plant advocate.

 On September 16, 1991, Tañada received a standing ovation from the Philippine Senate after its rejection of a new lease for the U.S. Naval Base Subic Bay, which was the last American military installation in the Philippines.